-American Red Snapper (ARS) is the subject of considerable conversation around Gulf States dinner tables these days and not for its culinary qualities.
+American Red Snapper (ARS) is the subject of considerable conversation around dinner tables of fo;k living on the gulf of Mexico these days and not just for its culinary qualities.
 Sector Separation, catch shares, Us vs Them, and such are dominating the table talk.
 Set that, and yet another unbelievably short recreational season, aside the ARS is still a favorite fish to work with in any kitchen.

 The flesh of ARS is variously described as being lean & medium, having a sweet nutty flavor and mild & flaky.
 I fall somewhere in the sweet & nutty opinion.
 ARS can hold its own in a complex flavor environment.